wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

-   would allow the ISP to specifically remedy the failure to reach that domain, without compromising security for other sites.
+   recursive resolver operator is actually doing exactly what they are supposed to do in failing to resolve a domain name; this is the expected result when a domain can no longer be validated and it protects end users from a potential security threat.
+Use of an NTA would allow the ISP to specifically remedy the failure to reach that domain, without compromising security for other sites.
 This would result in a satisfied end user, with minimal impact to the ISP, while